By Joe Robinson

 Unlike with the gag car, we can’t look under the skin and spot the problem.
 But the void is as real as inside that vehicle, and we have to recognize it and resolve it or pay with serious consequences for work, health, family, and life.

 In the always-on, lean-staffed world, burnout is the sign of our overworked times.
-Many will face it at least once in their careers, and once they do and recover from it, they will never go down that road again, because of a toll they know too well.
+Many will face it at least once in their careers, and once they do and recover from it, they will never go down that road again, because of the misery it inflicts on every part of your work and life.

 Burnout isn’t just being very tired, which it is (the main dimension is exhaustion).
 It’s a serious medical condition that can set off other problems—depression, stroke, suicidal thoughts, breakdown.
 The last stage of chronic stress, burnout occurs when all your energetic resources—emotional, physical, and mental—have been used up.